 - 1. Recall that one of the requirements for registering for remote learning is that you have a computer with a webcam and reliable internet connection.
 As such, students will be required to turn on their cameras during class.
 Exceptions will be made on a case-by-case basis with good reasons and evidence as to why you cannot meet this requirement. - 2.
 Regular attendance and participation in discussion is expected, which is another reason why having your camera on is a requirement of the course.
 Participation is a way to help advance the discussion, gain understanding of course material, and encourage others. - 3.
 Please do not be late for class. - 4.
 Students are expected to complete assigned readings before class.
 Do not fall behind in the assigned readings because it is difficult to catch up. - 5.
 If students miss class, it is their responsibility to obtain the information they missed.
 If available, recorded lectures may be shared in the case of reasonable absences. - 6.
-Be thoughtful about where you are located during class and while you are watching recorded lectures.
-Do not separately record or share any content containing members of the class (including the instructor) without express written consent.
-The information shared during lectures falls under the purview of the Freedom of Information and Protection of Privacy Act, and hence any violations will be punishable according to this act. https://www.servicealberta.ca/foip/legislation/foip-act.cfm.
+Policies regarding final exams are governed by institutional policy.
+Students should consult the Examinations policy in the NWP Calendar.
+Students should consult the NWP Calendar for any questions regarding deferred exams but note that students are required to be available to write exams during the entire final exam period.